alisamalb/TakeThem/README.md

 # TakeThem

-TakeThem is python module for a a strategic card game played.
+TakeThem is python module for a a strategic card game.
 This repository also offers a command-line interface (CLI) to play the game.
 The module is designed to be expandable with different computer agents that act as players.
 The game's mechanics are simple to understand but offer a depth of strategy as players must make decisions that influence the outcome in a dynamic playing environment.

 ## How to install
 Git clone the repository, and then run in the TakeThem directory: